 In The Mythical Man Month, Fred Brooks explains that while cost varies with the number of men and months, progress does not.
 “Hence the man-month as a unit for measuring the size of a job is a dangerous and deceptive myth.
 It implies that men and months are interchangeable.
 Men and months are interchangeable commodities only when a task can be partitioned among many workers with no communication among them… This is true of reaping wheat or picking cotton; it is not even approximately true of systems programming.”
 This gave rise to Brooks’ Law: Adding manpower to a late software project makes it later.

 What do you think?
-How else might you relate The Mythical Man Month to the Theory of Constraints?
+How else might you relate The Mythical Man Month to the Law of Constraints?